Sign in

 CFO Sean O’Brien explained that the lower CapEx in the LPG businesses is a strategic shift to focus on maintenance over growth, which will continue.
 For the natural gas businesses, the decline is due to the completion of renewable projects and a temporary focus on the balance sheet, though he reaffirmed a strong commitment to rate base investment.
 O'Brien also stated the goal is to continue decreasing leverage at both UGI Corp and AmeriGas, noting significant absolute debt reduction has already been achieved.

-Paul Zimbardo's questions to Talen Energy Corp (TLN) leadership
+Paul Zimbardo's questions to Talen Energy (TLN) leadership

-Paul Zimbardo from Jefferies, on behalf of Julien Dumoulin-Smith, asked about Talen's leverage profile following the strong PJM auction.
-He questioned if the company is comfortable levering up to its 3.5x net debt-to-EBITDA target based on the higher capacity prices, and what this implies for the perceived sustainability of those prices.
+Paul Zimbardo of Jefferies, on behalf of Julien Dumoulin-Smith, asked about Talen's leverage profile following the strong PJM auction.
+He questioned if the company is comfortable levering up to its 3.5x net debt-to-EBITDA target based on the higher capacity prices and their view on the sustainability of those prices.

 Answer

-Paul Zimbardo's questions to ONE Gas Inc (OGS) leadership
+Paul Zimbardo's questions to ONE Gas (OGS) leadership

 Paul Zimbardo asked if the increased 2025 guidance would serve as the new base for the long-term growth rate and whether the favorable Texas legislation would alter the company's capital allocation plans.